 What is ITP?
 This is a Soaper's abbreviation for "In the Pot".
 This means you don't actually swirl the colour through the soap, the colour is simply poured into the main pot and the colours mix themselves as you pour the batch from the main soap pot into the mould.
 A slab, column (vertical) or log mould are best for this kind of soap.

 The most important thing with ITP style colouring is to avoid overtracing the soap.
 If it is too thick, it won't swirl well and will clump instead of flowing.
 Also important is to use a Fragrance or Essential Oil that doesn't accelerate trace.
 (Just check the notes on each of our Fragrances so you know what to expect).

 This log is scented with White Rose Fragrance we coloured our batch with an infusion of Blue Indigo Powder.
 In the swirl portion 3/4 teaspoon White Pearl Mica lightens up the base nicely to provide good contrast with the blue.
 I used my "cutting corners method" to infuse the Indigo Powder - see below.
-However, you can use the traditional methods of infusing botanical materials using our tutorial here
+However, you can use the traditional methods of infusing botanical materials using our tutorial as outlined HERE.

 If you are comfortable pouring traced cold process soap into the vertical mould, the technique is relatively easy to achieve.
 We do recommend you make a few batches before trying an ITP swirl with the vertical mould

 If you are a beginner, we recommend you make a few batches before attempting this soap.
 For how to make soap from Scratch, please see our Cold Process Soapmaking Instructions.
 You can also watch Soap Queen's You Tube Series on Cold Process Soapmaking.